-(1) Insufficient training hours for workers

-- Prepare a large enough classroom and sufficient instructional materials, and train instructors so as to provide sufficient sessions in emergency situations to all of those who need the education as new workers. - In addition to the special education program conventionally offered in nuclear reactor/nuclear fuel handling, develop instructional materials regarding the evacuation methods, emergency responses and radiation dose control methods at the time of an accident, and provide education and reeducation at proper intervals, to workers doing these works. - Educate workers engaged in radiation works (particularly focusing on those such as drivers who do not generally wear respiratory protective equipment and workers wearing eyeglasses) on how to wear respiratory protective equipment in an appropriate manner, and re-educate them at proper intervals (Repeated notice was given for this action.).
+- (1) Insufficient training hours for workers - (a) Preparations to be made by the employers - [Actions taken at nuclear facilities] - Prepare a large enough classroom and sufficient instructional materials, and train instructors so as to provide sufficient sessions in emergency situations to all of those who need the education as new workers. - In addition to the special education program conventionally offered in nuclear reactor/nuclear fuel handling, develop instructional materials regarding the evacuation methods, emergency responses and radiation dose control methods at the time of an accident, and provide education and reeducation at proper intervals, to workers doing these works. - Educate workers engaged in radiation works (particularly focusing on those such as drivers who do not generally wear respiratory protective equipment and workers wearing eyeglasses) on how to wear respiratory protective equipment in an appropriate manner, and re-educate them at proper intervals (Repeated notice was given for this action.).

-- Support the nuclear facility to develop education and training materials. - Train a sufficient number of instructors to train workers, in order to dispatch them to the nuclear facility in emergency situations.

-- Provide education to emergency workers who require education as new workers and according to the curriculum, prepare materials in advance. - Check if the classroom size, the materials and the number of instructors are sufficient, and ask the corporate offices for support otherwise.
+- Support the nuclear facility to develop education and training materials. - Train a sufficient number of instructors to train workers, in order to dispatch them to the nuclear facility in emergency situations. - (b) Post-accident actions to be taken by the employers [Actions taken at nuclear facilities] - Provide education to emergency workers who require education as new workers and according to the curriculum, prepare materials in advance. - Check if the classroom size, the materials and the number of instructors are sufficient, and ask the corporate offices for support otherwise.

-• In cooperation with the nuclear facility, support the education for new workers for all the involved subcontractors.

-Check the situation of educating workers in the nuclear facility, and provide support such as by dispatching instructors to assist in the education sessions and provide education materials, as appropriate.
+- In cooperation with the nuclear facility, support the education for new workers for all the involved subcontractors.
+[Actions taken in the corporate offices] - [Actions taken in the corporate offices] - Check the situation of educating workers in the nuclear facility, and provide support such as by dispatching instructors to assist in the education sessions and provide education materials, as appropriate.